jakesboles/Boles_et-al_DSS_time-series/README.md

 This includes data procured from lower-throughput assays used in the paper, including flow cytometry, immunoblotting, RT-qPCR, ELISAs, MesoScale Discovery assays, and daily disease monitoring.

 ## Code:
-This project uses the `renv` package for package management.
+This project was run in R v4.2-4.3.
+It uses the `renv` package for package management.
-All packages were loaded and up to date on July 30, 2023.
+All packages were loaded and up to date on July 31, 2023.
+The library was constructed to be compatible with R v.4.3.
 To clone this Github repository and adopt the version-controlled library, start a new RStudio session and run the following:
 ```
 library(usethis)